Global high-mix volume high-speed PCBA manufacturer

 If feasible, plan for surface-mount components instead of through-hole PCB assemblies and use fewer layers.
 Assembling components by hand takes less time when fewer holes are on the board, which can result in cost savings.

-Reduced holes will also require less material, which could result in a cheaper price.
+Reduced holes will also require less material, which could result in a lower price.
 That's because the cost of PCB assembly for each component is what matters.
 It's crucial to employ standard component sizes that are inexpensive and easily sourced to lower the price of PCB assembly further.

 Purchasing automated PCB assembly equipment may seem like a big upfront expense since it is more costly than hand assembly.